dbgrande/GrandeModular/README.md

 ![example_patch_2](images/example_patch_2.png "Example Patch 2")

+**— This example can now be replaced with my Tails4 module below. —**

 My **PolyMergeResplit** module can be used to run the notes of several **Tails** module through one oscillator.

 **Note:** If four **Tails** modules are combined, make sure the total number of channels is 16 or less (any combination of channel widths).